Instructions for Graduates

 Commencement programs will be

-available for graduates as they line up for the procession.
+available for graduates as they line up for the processional.
 Programs are

 available for guests at the arena entrances.
-Any on-campus student who does
+Any student who does

-not attend the commencement ceremony and wants a program sent with their
+not attend the commencement ceremony and wants a program mailed to them must notify the Ceremonies and Events Coordinator at 989-774-7392 or firstname.lastname@example.org.

 A professional photographer will